35 Curious Vaping Statistics & Facts to Spark Your Interest

 Does vaping cause cancer?
 Other studies link vaping to cell dysfunction and DNA damage that can later cause cancer.

-Is vaping worse than cigarettes according to 2019 stats?
+Is vaping worse than cigarettes according to 2019 reports?

-The 2019 incidents have shown that vaping causes lung damage and death (in the case of the EVALI outbreak) as well as seizures — in 2019, the FDA received 127 reports of seizures and other neurological symptoms that they believe are linked to the use of vaping products.
+Opinions largely differ on this one.
+Health experts from Johns Hopkins Medicine suggest vaping is less harmful than cigarettes.
+Yet, in 2019, the FDA received 127 reports of seizures and other neurological symptoms that they believe are linked to the use of vaping products.

 How many teens are vaping?